Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/VLC/README.md

 ### Audio CDs, VCDs, and DVDs

 These seem to work best under kernel 2.4.17_mvl21.
 They may work fine under kernel 2.2.19, but in the author's experience there is a much higher likelihood of stability issues.
-For unknown reasons, VLC seems to work better overall with PS2 Linux Beta Release 1 (example: 2.2.19 kernel seems to work for these media types fine) than with PS2 Linux Release 1.0 (example: 2.2.19 kernel does not seem to work for these media types).
+For unknown reasons, VLC seems to work better overall with kernel 2.2.19 on PS2 Linux Beta Release 1 (example: 2.2.19 kernel seems to work for these media types fine), rather than on PS2 Linux Release 1.0 (example: 2.2.19 kernel does not seem to work for these media types).
 Results may vary.

 The "Device Name" option will need to be changed to either ```/dev/sr0``` or ```/dev/scd0```.
-This will instruct VLC to use the USB optical drive, rather than the built-in DVD-ROM drive.
+This will instruct VLC to use the USB optical drive, rather than the built-in DVD-ROM drive (which cannot be used for VLC).

 ## Usage Examples